 - 1. Teacher representation at placement and I.E.P. meetings. - 2.
-Training for classroom teachers involved with special needs students - 3.
-Development of plans of action for special needs students with behavior problems, prior to the placement of these students in the regular classroom as soon as is practical. - 4.
+Training for classroom teachers involved with special needs students with special needs. - 3.
+Development of plans of action support for special needs students with special needs who exhibit behavior problems issues, will be communicated to the certified staff prior to the placement of these the students in the regular classroom, as soon as is practical. - 4.
 Placement determination at an IEP meeting being contingent upon the levels of support services to be provided for a special needs inclusion student at the time of placement.

-E. District Support
+E. Special Education District Support and Compensation: